Childrens Instrument Recycle Program (CHIRP)

 I would like to make a monetary donation to CHIRP.
 What do I need to do?

 Monetary donations are an important part of keeping the program alive.
 We occasionally need to purchase parts, cases, or even used instruments to supplement the program.
-Please make check payable to:
+Visit the CHIRP website to make monetary donations at: chirpwv.com

 I think my child would be a good candidate for the CHIRP Program, what do I need to do?